juju/docs/src/en/juju-concepts.md

 (possibly private) clouds such as OpenStack.

-It also includes things which may not strictly speaking be clouds, but Juju can treat as a cloud, such as [MAAS][maas] and your local computer using LXD.
+It also includes things which may not strictly speaking be clouds, but Juju can treat as a cloud, such as [MAAS][maas] and your local computer using [LXD][lxd].

 ## The Juju controller

 The controller is a special instance which Juju will create in a cloud when you run the bootstrap command.
-The controller is effectively a Juju agent which runs inside the cloud, and it maintains the models that you create there.
-You can run multiple controllers with Juju, and each can maintain multiple models.
+The controller manages the internals of Juju for the chosen cloud, including the models (see next section) you create within it.
+Multiple clouds (and thus controllers) are possible and each one may contain multiple models.

 ## Models